TranTerrence/meuh_life_flutter/README.md

 It aims to provide a space to facilitate communication and inclusion within the school.
 This repository contains all the files for the mobile App Meuh Life.

+## About the project
+The project is born from the idea to provide a good project to train and learn flutter for the students.
+To facilitate the development, we have used Firebase as a Backend.

 ## Getting Started

 ### 1 - Learn Flutter